 Students are eligible to defend their dissertation once they have completed all other requirements, including the publication requirement.
-The final defense committee must have five members (see
+The final defense committee must have five members.

-Section 4.4.3).
 There is no required format for the dissertation.
 Rather, the candidate should work with their committee to prepare a satisfactory document.
-The candidate should circulate the final dissertation to their committee no later than two weeks before the oral defense date.
+The candidate should circulate the final dissertation to their committee no later than two (2) weeks before the oral defense date.
 Final defenses are advertised within the SIE and Engineering School.
 All interested parties are welcome to attend.
 The candidate gives a brief overview (thirty to thirty-five minutes) of their dissertation research.
 The candidate then takes questions from the audience and their committee.
 The committee deliberates and decides about whether the candidate has passed.

-It is the candidate's responsibility to email the SIE Student Services Coordinator their announcement information which consists of the committee members list with the chair and advisor identified, the meeting date, time, and location information, and the dissertation defense title and abstract at least two weeks before the final defense.
-The SIE Student Services Coordinator will provide the chairperson with the relevant forms (Report on Final Examination and Thesis and Dissertation Assessment) for the final defense.
-The chairperson will return the completed forms back to them after the final defense.
+It is the candidate's responsibility to email the SIE Student Services Coordinator their announcement information which consists of the committee members list with the chair and advisor identified, the meeting date, time, and location information, and the dissertation defense title and abstract at least two (2) weeks before the final defense.
+The SIE Student Services Coordinator will provide the student with the information regarding the final defense forms, ideally the day before so the forms can be initiated and sent to the chair before the final defense starts.